Danelaw Years - 8: Danes at Large, Danes at Home - Heroes, Kings and Legends

 The homeland, twixt Franks and Swedes or West Norse

-A thorough-going piece of writing by Peter Foote that encompasses art, poetry, transport, weaponry and settlement amongst other subject matter linked with Norse and Viking development.
-Diagrams, drawings, photographs (my own copy from 1979 is all black & white), as much as you could want for your research.
+A thorough-going piece of writing by Peter Foote and D M Wilson that encompasses art, poetry, transport, weaponry and settlement amongst other subject matter linked with Norse and Viking development in the known and unknown world - North America and Greenland - with diagrams, drawings, photographs (my own copy from 1979 is all black & white), as much as you could want for your research.